ChrstphrHll/npc_gen/students/Auzerais Venali.md

 ---
 # Auzerais Venali
 ### Description
-- Dwarf Rouge from Chillwild Peaks
+- Dwarf Rouge from Aldercrown Empire
 - 4th year Exploration student in Elkenval
 - long wavy brunette hair that's plain, Hazel eyes, and Dark Brown skin
 - Is Unhurried and Neurotic, and has Pessimism as their ideal
+- Speaks in a strong, indirect, sustained manner

 ### Notes